-This exemption applies to the land management plans that are required by the voluntary stewardship agreements entered into between a landowner and the State Department of Agriculture or the State Board of Forestry; under these agreements, the landowner agrees to "self-regulate to meet and exceed applicable regulatory requirements and achieve conservation, restoration and improvement of fish and wildlife habitat or water quality."
-The land management plan includes a comprehensive description and inventory of the subject property, its features and uses, and a prescription for the protection of resources.
-362 relate to the conservation of greater sage grouse.
+This exemption applies to the land management plans that are required by the voluntary stewardship agreements entered into between a landowner and the State Department of Agriculture or the State Board of Forestry.
+Under these agreements, the landowner agrees to "self-regulate to meet and exceed applicable regulatory requirements and achieve conservation, restoration and improvement of fish and wildlife habitat or water quality."379 The land management plan includes a comprehensive description and inventory of the subject property, its features and uses, and a prescription for the protection of resources.380

-The exemption applies also to voluntary agreements between the owner/occupiers of lands and social and water conservation districts that
+The exemption applies also to voluntary agreements between the owner/occupiers of lands and soil and water conservation districts that relate to the conservation of greater sage grouse.